ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

-# Windows Notepad: Dissecting a snitch
+# Is that Windows Notepad window really empty?

 ## SYNOPSIS